cunnie/writings/death.md

 And that is how Craxus, the demon lord, was undone.
 And that ended the age where there was no death, for death had been awakened from his slumber, and death now walked the land again.

 Azrael looked around.
-He looked at where he had stood--he looked at the ground underneath where his feet had stood, ground which had not seen the light of day since almost the beginning.
+He looked at where he had stood&mdash;he looked at the ground underneath where his feet had stood, ground which had not seen the light of day since almost the beginning.
 Time passed.

 Azrael turned west, and began to walk slowly.